Continuous Technological Innovation

 Optical Performance Evaluation of Aerospace HUD (Head-Up Display)

-Aerospace HUD projects critical flight parameters (such as altitude, speed, and flight path) onto the cockpit windshield or helmet-mounted display, ensuring pilots' line of sight does not deviate from the external environment.
-The key evaluation focuses include:
+Aerospace HUD projects critical flight parameters (such as altitude, speed, and flight path) onto the cockpit windshield or helmet-mounted display, ensuring pilots' line of sight remains focused on the external environment.
+Key evaluation focuses include:

-• ● Projection Accuracy: Virtual image distance (fixed at 5–10 meters to match high-altitude visual distance), distortion rate ≤0.5% to avoid misjudgment caused by data misalignment; luminance uniformity deviation of characters/graphics ≤5% with clear edges without blurring.
+• ● Projection Accuracy: Virtual image distance (fixed at 5–10 meters to match high-altitude visual distance), distortion rate ≤ 0.5% to prevent misjudgment caused by misaligned data; luminance uniformity deviation of characters/graphics ≤ 5% with sharp, clear edges.

-• ● Penetrability in Complex Light Environments: In scenarios such as direct sunlight, cloud reflection, and nighttime starlight, the virtual image contrast ratio ≥1000:1 to ensure data visibility; resistance to stray light interference (e.g., engine exhaust flame light) with no glare or light spot interference.
+• ● Complex Light Environment Penetration: Under direct sunlight, cloud reflection, nighttime starlight, and other conditions, virtual image contrast ratio ≥ 1000:1 to ensure data visibility; resistance to stray light interference (e.g., engine exhaust flame) with no glare or bright spot interference.

-• ● Multi-Scenario Adaptability: For different flight phases (takeoff, cruise, landing), automatically switch luminance (500–3000 cd/m²) and display modes to adapt to changes in external light intensity; helmet-mounted HUDs must support a viewing angle range of ±30° horizontally and ±20° vertically, covering the pilot’s natural field of view.
+• ● Multi-Scenario Adaptability: Automatically adjust luminance (500–3000 cd/m²) and display modes for different flight phases (takeoff, cruise, landing) to match external ambient light changes; helmet-mounted HUDs must support a viewing angle range of ±30° horizontal and ±20° vertical, covering the pilot’s natural field of view.

-• ● Safety and Compatibility: Projected light intensity does not interfere with the use of night vision goggles (NVG) (near-infrared band intensity ≤0.1 cd/m²); matches the optical characteristics of the windshield with no ghosting or reflection loss (light transmittance loss ≤3%).
+• ● Safety and Compatibility: Projected light intensity does not interfere with night vision goggle (NVG) operation (near-infrared band intensity ≤ 0.1 cd/m²); compatible with windshield optical properties with no ghosting or reflection loss (light transmittance loss ≤ 3%).

 Related Links: